ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 not its value can be sent.
 This allows the AS to use pre-registered symmetric keys as well as key derivation schemes to take advantage of symmetric cryptography but without requiring key distribution at runtime, which would expose the keys in transit.

+The security of GNAP when in use with symmetric keys relies on the cryptographic security of the keys themselves.
+Therefore, a key management system MUST be used to supply the keys.
+Moreover, the symmetric key MUST NOT be a human memorable password or a value derived from one.

 Both the AS and client software can use systems such as hardware security modules to strengthen their key security storage and generation for both asymmetric and symmetric keys.